thogr/bedede/README.md

 **Note:**
 Currently I'm experimenting a lot.
 So don't expect a stable API, just yet.

-But, to give you an idea what Bedede is:
+To give you an idea what Bedede is:

 * It's a BDD-test framework.
 * But, with a fluent API test framework, not a framework for text based BDD specifications